 Cut down on unnecessities

-Stop trying to buy luxuries that you are going to waste on your temporary home.
+Stop trying to buy luxuries that you will waste on your temporary home.
 Chances are that you won’t even need them in your new house.
 These luxuries can include new sofas, TV systems, tiles & so on.
-You can invest on these after you have moved into your own new house.
+You can invest in these after moving into your new house.

 Make a separate account